|How Much Can a Currency Exchange Charge to Cash Checks?||

 Banks don’t have to cash checks for non-customers—except maybe checks drawn on that bank.
 An argument can be made that the law requires a bank to cash a check drawn on its own account, but if they refuse you’d probably have to settle the argument in court.
 National banks regulated by the Office of Comptroller of the Currency can charge a fee for cashing checks drawn on an account at that bank, as long as their fee is set “in accordance with safe and sound banking principles.”
 The federal regulations don’t set any specific limits, though.

 Currency exchanges must be licensed, and must display their license and the fees they charge.
-In addition to the limits on their check cashing fees—which were set in 2007—currency exchanges are also subject to limits on money order fees.
+In addition to the limits on their check cashing fees, currency exchanges are also subject to limits on money order fees.
 That limit is 75 cents, plus 1% of the amount of the money order.